XGRIDS Pro Guide™ / Module 4: Positioning

 • Antenna tilt: within 20 degrees of vertical throughout the scan.
 The PPK antenna on the L2 Pro must remain near vertical during field collection.

 PPK is not inherently less accurate than RTK.
 Both process the same GNSS observations.
-RTK does it in real time, PPK does it afterward with the full dataset available.
-In practice, PPK can achieve equivalent or better accuracy than RTK when baseline distances are short.
-The critical requirement is clean base station data.
-A base station with logging gaps, antenna movement, or poor sky view produces a degraded PPK solution regardless of rover data quality.
+RTK does it in real time; PPK does it afterward with the full dataset available.
+In practice, PPK can achieve equivalent or better accuracy than RTK when baseline distances are short and RINEX data is clean.

 GCP Placement Rules